Existing Program Evaluation (EPE) Application Reviews

 • That is, while the program may intend to build strengths by participating in the program, the program also recognizes strengths that participants bring that can be built upon to promote outcomes.

-• Factors considered when scoring this criterion include the extent to which the program considers the specific and unique needs, challenges, and strengths of children and families from different racial and socioeconomic communities, while also recognizing the variability that exists within populations in terms of needs, challenges, and strengths (recognizing that one-size does not necessarily fit all).
+• Factors considered when scoring this criterion include the extent to which the program considers the specific and unique needs, challenges, and strengths of children and families in various communities, (recognizing that one-size does not necessarily fit all).

 3. Evaluation research criteria